 I want to be still this Advent.
 Not abandoning the holiday like Scrooge or the Kranks, but living it fully, both in celebration with family and friends, and in anticipation and expectation before God.
 Not a blur of activity but an intentional journey of faith.

-So the countdown will look different for me this year.
+So the countdown will look different for me this year, as it has for the past two years.
 The 24 days on the Advent calendar will be the same.
 And I will still relish the bit of candy as I open each door.
 But for each day of December I will commit that many minutes in stillness before God.

 On December 1st I will have one minute of silence, resting in God’s presence.